Note: This article was originally published in 2015. Since then the race record was broken again, in 2021.

-The race record for the Indianapolis 500 was set in 2013 by Tony Kanaan (average speed 187.433 mph).
+As of 2023, the race record for the Indianapolis 500 was set in 2021 by Hélio Castroneves (average speed 190.690 mph).
+Prior to that, the record was set in 2013 by Tony Kanaan (187.433 mph).
 While we are accustomed to the commonplace reporting of average speed, it should be noted that the race is actually scored by elapsed time.
 The average speed is merely calculated using the standard mathematical formula R=D÷T.

-The race winner has completed the 500 miles under three hours officially on nine occasions:
+The race winner has completed the 500 miles under three hours officially on eleven occasions:

 |2000||Juan Pablo Montoya||2:58:59.431||167.607||7||39|

-Unofficially, the race has been completed in under three hours one other time (but we’ll get to that later).
-In addition, at least 23 other drivers have completed the full 500 miles in less than three hours in non-winning performances.
+Unofficially, the race has been completed in under three hours one other time (but we will get to that later).
+In addition, a growing number of drivers (more than two dozen) have completed the full 500 miles in less than three hours in non-winning performances.
+Two race winners (Helio Castroneves in 2002 & and Alexander Rossi in 2016) missed breaking the three-hour mark by mere seconds.
+Rossi, in particular was the closest, finishing the race in 3 hours and 2.0872 seconds.
+Famously he coasted across the finish line out of fuel, which surely kept him from breaking the mark.

 Racing speeds in Indy cars peaked in the mid/late-1990s, then dropped and basically plateaued in the 2000s due to all sorts of changes in the rules and the series (we won’t get into that).
 The constant annual uptick in speeds was now mostly a thing of the past, and can no longer be counted on to produce record speeds merely of its own merit.
 Perhaps the single factor that affects the average speed the most is the number of cautions and likewise the number of laps under caution.
 The correlation between caution laps and average speed is well reflected in the above chart.

 The current rules for cautions came into play starting with the 1979 race, and have been further amended in 1992, 2000, and a couple times in the 2010s.
 At the onset of caution, the cars must slow down and hold position.
-The field is “frozen,” and the pace car comes out to pick up the leader.
+The field is “frozen”, and the pace car comes out to pick up the leader.
+The rest of the field bunches up, a method known commonly as the “pack-up” rule.
 The caution lap speed is about 75-80 mph.

 Since cautions are attributable to an incident on the track (or debris), a race with an abundance of crashes (particularly crashes that involve wall contact) is going to be slower.

 The yellow caution light system first was installed at the Speedway in 1935.
 Through 1971, when there was an incident on the track, the yellow lights would come on and the starter would wave the yellow flag on the mainstretch.
 Drivers were instructed to slow down to a prescribed speed, and hold their positions.
 The pace car did not come out and pack up the field.
 As soon as conditions were deemed safe, the green light would come back on, and the racing would resume – sometimes unexpectedly and without warning.
 Track management wanted as many laps under green as possible.
-They wanted there to be as much “racing” as possible, and did not want drivers to lose the lead they built up every time a caution came out.
+They wanted there to be as much “racing” as possible, and did not want drivers to lose any lead they built up every time a caution came out.
 Generally speaking, the caution would only come on for significant incidents (crashes and spins), and would only stay on for as long as it took to clean up the incident from the track.
 Stalled cars typically did not warrant a yellow, and instead drivers were instructed to park their disabled cars in the grass infield, and allow the race to continue without needing a yellow.
-The stalled cars would be abandoned, and remain parked in the grass until after the race was over.
+The stalled cars would typically be abandoned, and remain parked in the grass until after the race was over.
+In some cases, if the car came to a rest near an opening in the infield wall/fence, it was usually pushed behind the wall/fence, but such was done on a case-by-case scenario.
 There were cautions for debris, but only long enough for a track worker to retrieve it.
 It was not unusual for a yellow light period to last less than one minute in duration for something as simple as picking up debris.

 One will see that during, for instance, the decades of the 1950s and 1960s, the race record was broken quite regularly, despite the box scores listing numerous yellows.
 In addition, the race average speeds were not far below the typical race laps.
 Short yellows (and the relatively high speeds driven under yellow) played a role.
 By the late 1960s and early 1970s, the chief steward would announce a speed the drivers were supposed to maintain during yellow lights (for instance 110 mph under yellow versus 160 mph green race laps).
 The drivers adhered to the rules in principle, and did not pass other cars, but most observers began to note that many drivers were narrowing the gaps between cars, and slowing down only in the vicinity of the incident.
 As soon as cars were past the crash scene, some would speed up back close to race speed, then slow down again as they approached the scene again.
 This dance would repeat until the green ultimately came back out.